tailcallhq/rust-benchmarks/README.md

 Happy coding! 🦀

-PS: Feel free to raise a PR, if you think there is something wrong in the way the benchmarks are designed.
+PS: Feel free to raise a PR if you think there is something wrong with the way the benchmarks are designed.